MichaelLangbein/tdl2/backend/data/wiki/programming/rxjs.md

 - Behaviors: continuous, time-varying values
 - Events: discrete, time-stamped values

-It has been argued that each one can be used to represent the other, which is why now one uses the discrete-only *observables* instead.
+It has been argued that each one can be used to represent the other, which is why now one uses the discrete-only *signals* (or *observables* in some implementations, like rxjs) instead.

 ### Push vs pull
 Originally, FRP was implemented as pull-only, nowadays rxjs is push-only.